-Have a carrier oil on hand like jojoba oil, hemp oil or EVOO.
+In addition, have a carrier oil on hand like jojoba oil, hemp oil or EVOO.
 Mix a 1:4 (1 drop thieves oil to 4 drops carrier oil) dilution of carrier oil to thieves oil in the palm of your hand.
 Next, apply to the back of ears, under both of your big toes and rub the remaining bit into your palms.
 Why the big toes?
-Well, the premise is you want your entire body to be covered in order to ward off germs…thus, application to the ears, palms and toes has you covered from top to bottom.
+Well, the premise is you want your entire body to be covered in order to ward off germs.
+Thus, application to the ears, palms and toes has you covered from top to bottom.
 You may also buy pre-made Thieves Oil here.

 2) Raw Garlic + Raw Manuka Honey

 Garlic is one of the most powerful cold and flu-busting foods ever.
 It has long been known that garlic is an infection fighter, due to its antimicrobial properties.
 In fact, garlic is referred to by some as “Russian penicillin.”
 This is largely due to its compound–allicin.
 Colds, flus, stomach viruses and candida stand no chance again garlic’s powerful allicin compound.
 In fact, allicin is so strong, it will also eliminate pathogenic microbes like tuberculosis and botulism.
 (Murray, 2005) Because garlic is full of vitamins, especially vitamin C and trace minerals, it is not a bad idea to have garlic on hand all year around.
 It should be noted that freshly chopped or crushed garlic, allows the allicin to be more bioavailable.